yelkhashab/VisionCubed-API/README.md

 Leaderboard: For users to compare solving times or the number of moves.
 Cube Variety: Allow users to use the tool to solve multiple types of cubes (2x2, 4x4, ...).
 Interactive Controls: Allows users to play, pause, rewind, and fast-forward through the solution animation, facilitating a hands-on learning experience.
+Select Solving Algorithm: Allows the user to select from a list of solving methods/algorithms.
+Ranges from slow but easy to optimal but difficult.